fsevmgr

 Description:

-The fsevmgr manager gathers events from the block I/O (io-blk.so) system and sends them to clients that want to be notified of changes to a filesystem.
+The fsevmgr manager gathers events from the block I/O (io-blk.so) library and sends them to clients that want to be notified of changes to a filesystem.
 It uses mailboxes to manage event queues, creating one mailbox to serve as the master event queue, and then creating a mailbox for each open() request from a client.

 If you specify a command argument, then fsevmgr completes the requested operation and exits immediately.
 If you don't specify a command, fsevmgr runs in the background.